somkenemuscle/somkenemuscle/README.md

-# Ojukwu Somkene .I👋
+# Ojukwu Somkene .I

-Hi there!
-I’m a software engineer from Nigeria with a passion for blending my technical expertise with design to create beautiful and efficient applications.
+Hi there! 👋 I’m a software engineer from Nigeria with a passion for blending my technical expertise with design to create beautiful and efficient applications.

 I like combining my technical knowledge with design to make beautiful and efficient applications.
 My goal is to build scalable and efficient software while providing engaging and flawless user experiences.